-The goal of this work was to improve multi-domain security engineering of cyber-physical systems.
-We presented an application of the analysis contracts methodology to representative analyses from domains of reliability, sensor security, and control.
-In particular, we formally specified domain interdependencies and assumptions that lead to vulnerabilities and gave a scenario of their exploitation.
-Towards detecting and preventing such vulnerabilities, we employed our methodology to specify and verify implicit assumptions and dependencies between analyses.
-We thus described how analysis contracts are used to expose and eliminate inter-domain vulnerabilities.
-Our next step is implementing second-order and probabilistic verification to fully automate the workflow, as discussed in Section 4.3.2 and 4.3.3.
-Our work has also exposed several intriguing longerterm research directions in CPS modeling and verification.
+The goal of this work was to improve security engineering for cyber-physical systems.
+We described inter-domain vulnerabilities on an example of domains of reliability, sensor security, and control.
+Towards the end of detecting and preventing such vulnerabilities we employed a methodology of analysis contracts to specify and verify implicit assumptions and dependencies between analyses.
+This work has exposed a number of intriguing research directions in CPS modeling and verification.

 One interesting direction for future work is extending the described analyses towards richer contracts.
 A control assumption that we did not consider is invariance of the set of attacked nodes and the attacker model during runtime.
-In [20] Fawzi et al. "assume [...] that the set of attacked nodes [i.e., sensors] does not change over time."
-In practice, this is a fairly limiting assumption for CPS like self-driving cars that move through a highly dynamic environment.
-To verify this assumption, we need to model factors that change sensors over time (attacks, failures), as well as an evolutionary attacker model that may react to the system's responses.
+As stated in [18], "we will assume [...] that the set of attacked nodes [i.e., sensors] does not change over time."
+Practically this is a fairly limiting assumption for CPS like self-driving cars that move through a highly dynamic environment.
+To verify this assumption, we'd need to model factors that change sensors over time (attacks, failures), as well as an evolutionary attacker model that may react to the system's responses.
+Stochasic multiplayer games in PRISM [34] is a potential approach for verification.
+The analysis would then be constrained to designs where the set of attacked sensors does not change, or at least grow.
+Another example of contract refinement is more complex notions of trustworthiness that may have numeric values, and sensors would have different weights based on their a priori error margins.
+Such notions would nudge our verification more towards optimization problems.

 Another future work opportunity is incorporating more analyses from the domains of this paper.
-So far, we have explored the control analysis for decoding potentially untrustworthy sensor readings.
-Other possibilities are stealth attack detection [45] or robustness for systems with noise [50].
+So far we have explored the control analysis for decoding potentially untrustworthy sensor readings.
+Other possibilities are stealth attack detection [41] or robustness for systems with noise [46].
 Incorporating these analyses would allow us to move beyond the black-box approach to control analyses, thus improving the depth and quality of verification.

 Finally, one can integrate other domains with the ones in this paper.
-For example, one may use hybrid programs [51] to analyze safety of braking behavior.
-But what are the theoretical guarantees if some sensors are compromised?
+For example, one may use logical hybrid programs [47] to analyze safety of braking behavior.
+But what are the theoretical guarantees if a number of sensors are compromised?
 Answering this question would require interaction between domains of sensor security, control, scheduling, and hybrid systems.
 For example, if the braking decision is made by voting among several controllers, it is critical to know the last moment to submit a vote, in order to not miss the braking deadline.
 Can compromised voters sway the decision and cause a collision?
-The advantage of exploring hybrid programs is that they allow modeling safety-critical behavior in continuous time, unlike many discrete approximations.
+The advantage of exploring hybrid programs is that they allow modeling safetycritical behavior in continuous time, unlike many discrete approximations.

 To conclude, we established that there are important yet implicit interactions between traditional CPS domains and sensor security.
-If not handled carefully, such vulnerabilities may be exploited with devastating consequences.
-The analysis contracts methodology shows promise for eliminating such vulnerabilities, and we plan to develop it further.
+If not handled carefully, such vulnerabilities may be exploited towards devastating consequences.
+The analysis contracts methodology showed promise for eliminating such vulnerabilities, and we plan to develop it further.